Spantree/elasticsearch-talk/slides/slides/terminology.md

 ### Character filters

-Preprocess a character stream before being passed to a tokenizer
+* Preprocess a character stream before being passed to a tokenizer
+* Can only remove or replace single characters at a time

 ---

 ### Tokenizers

-Methods of splitting up a field value into tokens
+Split phrases into words

 [Example](inquisitor://#/tokenizers)